mahmoudimus/ac/docs/public/concepts/cloud-development.md

 running in separate, isolated JVMs, communicating only over HTTP.
 Our cloud products only serve content over [HTTPS](../developing/cloud-installation.html).

-Although each application is isolated from a security perspective, underlying resources like like hardware, CPU and memory can be shared between many customers.
+Although each application is isolated from a security perspective, underlying resources like hardware, CPU and memory can be shared between many customers.
 Servers for our cloud applications are [located in the US](https://www.atlassian.com/hosted/security).

 Each JIRA or Confluence Cloud instance is identifiable by its tenant ID.
 An instance URL is liable to change